 Who does Project ADAM serve?

 More than 800 Wisconsin schools or school districts have been served by Project ADAM.
 In addition, Project ADAM is working to establish affiliate sites across the country to help all schools become equipped to handle a sudden cardiac incident.
-There are Project ADAM affiliate sites in Alabama, Colorado, Florida, Georgia, Michigan, Illinois, Pennsylvania, Texas, Tennessee and Washington with several additional sites in process.
+There are Project ADAM affiliate sites in Alabama, California, Colorado, Florida, Georgia, Michigan, Pennsylvania, Texas, Tennessee and Washington with several additional sites in process.
 It is easy to become a Project ADAM school or affiliate site.

 Expertise and leadership